SiddarGu/Performance-of-FCs-in-the-UK/README.md

 ```

 ## Data collection
 ### This is the process where we gather the information from GitHub and put it in a pandas [DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
-A DataFrame is a $2$-dimentional table in which we store our data.
+A DataFrame is a 2-dimentional table in which we store our data.
 The DataFrame allows us to extract and filter data whenever we need.
 The [GitHub repository](https://github.com/footballcsv/england) provides an archive file consisting of csv tables.
 ### For convenience purposes, I renamed the csv tables (to '10.csv', '11.csv', etc.) after unzipping the archived file.
-We use the $read\_csv()$ function in pandas to read the csv tables and put them in a list sequentially.
+We use the read\_csv() function in pandas to read the csv tables and put them in a list sequentially.
 We print out the content of the first file to give you a general idea.
 Each line represents a football match, containing the competing teams, score, date, and round, as you can see below.

 ```python